-All aspects of Major Bloom's business relative to its marijuana retail operation will be conducted within an existing, fully-enclosed building.
+With the exception of completing deliveries directly to consumers, all aspects of Major Bloom's business relative to its marijuana delivery-only retailer operation will be conducted within an existing, fully-enclosed building.
 The building is a permanent building and cannot be moved or transported.
-Retail activities will not be visible from the exterior of the building.
+Marijuana and Marijuana Products will not be visible from the exterior of the building.